Tier List

 What should I upgrade first for Cup Mode?

-The weakest Starting XI slot comes first, especially if a Prime player or linked starter raises that position without damaging chemistry.
-A card that cannot enter the active eleven does not help the Cup push.
+The weakest active Starting XI slot comes first, especially if a Prime card or linked starter raises the squad preview without breaking chemistry.
+A card that stays on the bench does not help the 93 OVR gate.

-Is chemistry or OVR more important for Cup entry?
+Is OVR or chemistry more important for Cup entry?

 When should I chase 105+ Cup cards?